Uberhaus Faucets Review & Rating Updated: 04/06/18

 RONA sells faucets in stores only in Canada.
 It also sells over the internet but ships only to Canadian addresses.
 There is no known source at this time of Uberhaus or Facto products for buyers in the U.S.

-Uberhaus and Facto are in-store brand names under which a line of private label faucets, fixtures and bath accessories are sold by RONA, Inc., a Canadian corporation.
+Uberhaus and Facto are in-store brand names under which a line of private label faucets, fixtures, and bath accessories are sold by RONA, Inc., a Canadian corporation.
 Neither name is reserved solely for faucets, or even plumbing products.
 You can buy everything from window blinds to appliances, power tools to dishwashing detergent under these brand names.
 For faucets, there seems to be no differentiation of quality, price or style.
 Substantially the same quality and style of faucets are available under either brand, for about the same price.

 In 2016 Lowes with 42 stores in Canada and in a three-way competition with Home Depot (Canada) with 182 stores and RONA with 496 stores, simply eliminated RONA as a competitor by buying the company for $2.3 billion ($3.2 billion CAD), jumping ahead of Home Depot.
 The combined Lowe's/RONA operation, with nearly 700 combined store locations, is now the largest home improvement retailer in Canada.

-Lowes has begin the process of converting RONA stores to the Lowe's banner with the promise of an "improved customer experience."
+Lowes has begun the process of converting RONA stores to the Lowe's banner with the promise of an "improved customer experience."
 How that works out remains to be seen.
 Lowes plans to relocate its Canadian headquarters to RONA's base of operations in Boucherville, QC, and retain most of its in-store brands.
 How that applies to faucets is still up in the air.
 Lowes already has its own well established faucet brands that would be in direct competition with the Uberhaus and Facto brands owned by RONA.

 RONA sells only in Canada.
 If you live in the U.S., you cannot buy a RONA faucet.
 RONA sells over the internet but ships only to Canadian addresses.
-If you have it shipped to your Canadian cousin, you can slip a RONA faucet across the border duty free as a "gift" but you will not get after-sale warranty support.
+If you have it shipped to your Canadian cousin, you can slip a RONA faucet across the border duty-free as a "gift" but you will not get after-sale warranty support.
 RONA's warranty applies only in Canada.

 RONA is a cross between the big box chains like Lowes and Home Depot, and the buying cooperatives that supply independently owned Ace and True Value hardware stores.
 It supplies its own company-owned stores but also provides its products to franchises and independently-owned affiliated stores.

-The company began in 1939 as a buying cooperative organized by independent hardware stores to pool their buying power for better prices, and continued as a cooperative until going public in 2002.
+The company began in 1939 as a buying cooperative organized by independent hardware stores to pool their buying power for better prices and continued as a cooperative until going public in 2002.
 Its chief competitor in Canada is U.S.-based which entered Canada in 1994 by buying out Aikenhead‘s Hardware and converting its stores.

 RONA's company-owned big box stores have avoided that quintessential warehouse look favored by U.S. box stores like Lowe's with arrangements that create stores within the store, making the shopping experience much more pleasant.
 Whether Lowe's will change that successful format is unknown at this time.